 Created by Marleah Blades, Security Executive Council Senior Editor

 The risk management failures of the financial community have left their mark on businesses of all types, through both the global economic crisis they ushered in and the resulting scrutiny of corporate risk oversight.
-The oversight role of the board of directors has been the target of proposed and implemented reforms including the Security and Exchange Commission's enhanced proxy disclosure rules and the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+The oversight role of the board of directors has been the target of proposed and implemented reforms including the Securities and Exchange Commission's enhanced proxy disclosure rules and the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 Board directors have commonly been held responsible for the risks that impact their organizations, but the increased transparency of these requirements helps raise their profile and creates a greater potential for personal accountability in case of failure.
 While some boards are focusing on risk oversight more earnestly than others, many are re-examining their structure and processes to ensure that risk is appropriately identified, managed, and monitored.
 The security function will continue to feel the impacts of these changes as boards of directors work to adjust to requirements and broadened expectations.